Sheep farming in Ireland

 Key welfare issues

-Tail docking: lambs often have their tails docked for hygiene reasons however research shows that tail-docking is an unnecessary practice and does little for the health and welfare of lambs.
+Tail docking: lambs often have their tails docked for hygiene reasons, to prevent the accumulation of faeces around the tail and reduce lesions and infections from flies.
+However research shows that tail-docking is an unnecessary practice and does little for the health and welfare of lambs.
 Tail-docking is generally carried out without anaesthetic using a knife (which is banned), hot iron or a tight rubber band.
 It is illegal to tail-dock a lamb after the age of 8 days.
 However, the procedure is commonly carried out on sheep over the legal age limit without any form of pain relief.

-Castration: male lambs are castrated by using a clamp or rubber ring to restrict blood flow to the scrotum.
+Castration: male lambs are castrated to prevent breeding, aid fattening and reduce aggression.
+It is done by using a clamp or rubber ring to restrict blood flow to the scrotum.
 It is generally performed without any anaesthetic or pain relief and although it is illegal to perform this procedure after the ram is 8 days old, the practice is widespread.

 Ewe and lamb mortality: many ewes die during winter and spring because of exposure, poor body reserves to cope with winter and inadequate grazing, many lambs are born stillborn or aborted or die through disease, exposure and starvation, multiple births are common in many modern sheep breeds and often result in problems for the ewe during delivery and produce more vulnerable lambs.